In This Section

 Academic Classes x4 hours

-(English, Academic Writing, French, IB Prep, Lean Startup, Fine Art, Musical Theater, Digital Art, Filmmaking, Architecture & Design, La Cucina Italiana)
+(English, Academic Writing, French, Lean Startup, Fine Art, Musical Theater, Digital Art, Filmmaking, Architecture & Design, Introduction to Investment, STEAM, La Cucina Italiana)

 Afternoons

-Play a sport, practice yoga, rehearse for a musical—afternoons are for sports, the arts, and outdoor adventures.
-Afternoons are a time to stretch our bodies and our minds.
+Play a sport, practice yoga, rehearse for a musical—afternoons are for sports, the arts, and outdoor adventures, where we can stretch our bodies and our minds.

 Evenings